 There was in Incident in which a fire started in an elevator shaft several stories below ground when foam filler was used without reading the directions on its application.
 The result was a safety standown for everyone, including all us office workers, to get the message about health, safety, and safeguards of the materials and processes on site.

 There was a banner campaign to get the message across.
 In our building a banner 15 feet high and probably 40 feet long hung in the lobby hi-bay

 DON'T DO STUPID THINGS ON PURPOSE (DDSTOP)

 I'm reminded of that when I hear suggested processes - in less threatening environments - like:

-- We think we can make decision about how to spend other peoples money with having to estimate how much money, time, or the probability that we will successfully deliver what we promised for that money
+- We think we can make decisions about how to spend other peoples money without having to estimate how much money, time, or the probability that we will successfully deliver what we promised for that money.

 - We're working on things the customer doesn't want.